MichaelSandilands/ansible_tuxedo/README.md

 # Personal Tuxedo OS Environment

-To run this playbook on a completely fress install of Tuxedo OS:
+To run this playbook on a completely fresh install of Tuxedo OS:

 ```bash
 # Update apt repository cache and upgrade machine